 The Board has established a Nomination and Remuneration Committee.
+The members of the Committee are Messrs Elliott, Kwan and Jones.
 A copy of the charter of the Nomination and Remuneration Committee is available on the Company's website.

 Recommendation 2.5 - Process for evaluating the performance of the Board